 An adventure travel guide for a great Borneo Itinerary

-Borneo, the third largest island in the world.
-Divided among three countries: Indonesia, Malaysia, and Brunei.
+Borneo, the third-largest island in the world.
+Divided between three countries: Indonesia, Malaysia, and Brunei.
 There’s certainly not a lack of things to do in Borneo for the travelers.
 In this blog post, we’ll try to help you design your perfect itinerary in Borneo.

 Borneo is a name that evokes myths of adventure, wilderness, the iconic rainforests, biodiversity, animals, and plants that can be only be found here.
 Proboscis monkeys, orangutan, the weird bearcat (a mix between a bear a cat indeed) and thousands of other animals.

 Unfortunately, everything is disappearing to make way for oil palm plantations and nature resists only in small national parks, created recently by the Malaysian government.
 Even if it is already quite late, there is still something to see.
 Those small fragments that can give a pale idea of what Borneo used to be, just a few decades ago.